The Nevermoor series: Reception

-All the books in The Nevermoor Series have been generally well-received.
+All the books in The Nevermoor Series have been generally well received.
 A review in Common Sense Media compared the plot and Townsend's writing style to that of the Harry Potter book series.
 At the Australian Book Industry Awards in 2018, the Book of the Year Award was given to Nevermoor: The Trials of Morrigan Crow.
 The Premier's Award for best overall published work, as well as the Children's Award were both awarded to Nevermoor: The Trials of Morrigan Crow at the Adelaide Festival Awards for Literature.

 The second book, Wundersmith: The Calling of Morrigan Crow, has been noted as having "middle book syndrome"; it does not advance the plot as much as the other two books, but is still as enjoyable as them.
 Morrigan herself has gotten praise for being "at times timid, at times powerful, and always hungry for both affection and learning."

 Book three in the series, titled Hollowpox: The Hunt for Morrigan Crow, is "packed with all the magic, humour, and heart that readers have come to expect from the collection so far.
-It’s another home run for Townsend and her wonderfully crafted heroine," as a review on The AU read.
+It's another home run for Townsend and her wonderfully crafted heroine," as a review on The AU read.
 Gilly Reads said the third book was "perfectly delivered" and "packed with adventure, mystery and turmoil."
 Hollowpox has also won the Waterstones Children's Book Prize in 2020.
 Critics have also praised Townsend's ability to "keep readers on edge for the duration of her book, hanging on every word."

 Audiobooks

-In 2017, actress Gemma Whelan was tapped to adapt the entire series into the unabridged audiobook format.
+In 2017, actress Gemma Whelan was announced to be voicing the series in an audiobook format.
 She read all three books aloud, their lengths varying from 11 to 14 hours.
 Whelan "ably presents the funny and enticing tale of a "cursed" girl who avoids meeting her doom by escaping to a world where she encounters strange and miraculous people, creatures, and events" in her readings.
 Her English accent has also been praised, as well as her "talent for producing different voices, [which] will remind listeners of Jim Dale's performances of the Harry Potter series.
 She gives each voice a unique characteristic that brings each character to life."